Hon. George Keith Elphinstone 1st Viscount Keith

 Having retired ashore at the end of the war he was again the commander-in-chief in the Channel during the hundred days of Napoleon’s restoration in 1815, and it was under his command that the Emperor, who had surrendered on 15 July, was transferred from the Bellerophon to the Northumberland for his final journey to St. Helena.
 Despite arguing fiercely about his treatment, the great dictator was unable to divert Keith from his adherence to the government’s rigid instructions.

-On 14 May 1814 he was created Viscount Keith, and he retired to cultivate and enhance his residence at Tulliallan Castle on the Forth where he died on 10 March 1823, being buried in a mausoleum in the parish church.
+On 14 May 1814 he was created Viscount Keith, and he retired to cultivate and enhance his residence at Tulliallan Castle, Fifeshire, where he died on 10 March 1823, being buried in a mausoleum in the parish church.

 On 10 April 1787 Keith married Jane Mercer, an heiress, who died on 13 December 1789, and by whom he had one daughter, Margaret, who in 1817 married the French ambassador to London, the Comte de Flahault.
 On 12 December 1808 he married Hester “Queenie” Thrale, the daughter of Samuel Johnson’s friend Henry Thrale, who at that stage of her life was said to have ‘strengthened her mental faculties by the severe studies of perspective, fortification, Hebrew and mathematics.’
 She was an heiress who had been schooled by Johnson, was a patroness of Almacks Club, and a society hostess.
 They had a daughter, Georgiana, born in 1809, who married firstly a son of Earl Jersey, and secondly Lord Osborne.
 Keith’s niece married Admiral Pulteney Malcolm.